djberg96/sys-admin/README.md

 Returns an Array of Group objects.

-The +options+ hash is for MS Windows only, and allows you to restrict the search based on the options you provide, e.g. 'domain' or 'localaccount'.
+The `options` hash is for MS Windows only, and allows you to restrict the search based on the options you provide, e.g. 'domain' or 'localaccount'.

 `Admin.users(options = {})`

 Returns an Array of User objects.

-The +options+ hash is for MS Windows only, and allows you to restrict the search based on the options you provide, e.g. 'domain' or 'localaccount'.
+The `options` hash is for MS Windows only, and allows you to restrict the search based on the options you provide, e.g. 'domain' or 'localaccount'.

 ## User class